chilledornaments/ecs-config-retriever/README.md

 `-path`: The file to save the parameter to

-`from-env`: Specify this flag to tell `retriever` to get its configuration from the environment.
+`-from-env`: Specify this flag to tell `retriever` to get its configuration from the environment.
 Default: `false`

 ## Env Vars